kishore7eng/UnixFileSystem/README.md

 		On Linux, you don't need to install anything just do following steps,

-				i>  Ensure that you are in right folder of Question_3.
+				i>  Ensure that you are in right folder of File System.
 If not, traverse via the shell to concerned directory. ii> Run: make -f Makefile.nix

 Flow of process after running:

-1. Enter Commands as per the assignment to see correct output.
+1. Enter Commands as per the need to see correct output.

 2. Follow instructions as given on screen.